From Balliol to Worcester and everything in between, here's how to make the right decision...

 Great, so when you tell your aunt you're going to Oxford, she might have heard of your college.
 But once you actually get to Oxford, fame means only one thing: tourists.
 After the tenth camera-toting American has knocked on your door asking if they can look round your bedroom, you'll wish you were somewhere a little more obscure.
 What's more, the death of the old boys' network means your college doesn't mean a thing these days when it comes to getting a job afterwards.

 "I've heard it's good for state schoolers"

 If you've heard this, someone has misled you.
-It's not like some colleges make it really easy for state school pupils to get in, and others only admit people with double barrelled surnames.
+It's not like some colleges make it really easy for state school pupils to get in, and others only admit people with double-barrelled surnames.

 And once you're a student, it really doesn't matter.
-You'll go through your whole course without finding out whether some of your friends are from a state or independent school – and if it does come up, only as a curiosity.
+You'll go through your whole course without finding out whether some of your friends are from a state or independent school – and if it does come up, it's probably only as a curiosity.

 "It's high on the Norrington table this year"